cfpb/design-manual/guides/accessible-interfaces.md

 <div class="content-67 content-last">

 - Use semantic HTML, including relative header tags, lists, and semantic tags like `<aside>`, and `<figure>`
-- Be careful to support HTML tables with semantic tags like `<th>`, `<thead>`, `<tbody>`, and `<caption>`
+- Support HTML tables with semantic tags like `<th>`, `<thead>`, `<tbody>`, and `<caption>`
-- Be sure to mark up HTML forms with semantic tags like `<label>`, `<fieldset>`, `<legend>`, and – where appropriate – HTML5 form additions like email fields.
+- Mark up HTML forms with semantic tags like `<label>`, `<fieldset>`, `<legend>`, and – where appropriate – HTML5 form additions like email fields.
-- If the sequence of a page matters, make sure it is in that order in the underlying HTML document or that the sequence is otherwise machine-readable.
+- If the sequence of a page matters, the underlying HTML document should be in that order or the sequence should be machine-readable through another method.
 - Avoid text descriptions that rely on layout or other sensory items such as “click the round button” or “the image on the right.”
-However, not that “above” and “below” are generally understood to mean “preceding” and “after” respectively, and as such are permissible usage.
+However, note that “above” and “below” are generally understood to mean “preceding” and “after," and as such are permissible usage.

 </div>